Felipe-Magalhaes-A-Carneiro/freeCodeCamp-HTML_CSS-Part_2/README.md

 # freeCodeCamp-HTML_CSS-Part_2
 Learn CSS Colors by Building a Set of Colored Markers

-# freeCodeCamp-HTML_CSS
-Learning HTML and CSS with freeCodeCamp

 # Learn CSS Colors by Building a Set of Colored Markers with FreeCodeCamp 🎨

 Welcome to my repository!
 This project was created as part of the **freeCodeCamp** course, **"Learn CSS Colors by Building a Set of Colored Markers"**.
 I completed all **94 steps** in the course, gaining practical experience with HTML and CSS.